Did you know it only takes 20 minutes to start a blog with Siteground?

 - Use HEADERS to separate sections.

 - Include images or videos every 300 words or so to illustrate what you are saying or to break up the text.

 - Make your paragraphs short so they're easier to read on a screen.

 - Include affiliate marketing products.

 - Use lists.

-- Edit your blog post by following the changes suggested by the Yoast Plugin, until most of the things in the list are green.
+- Edit your blog post by following the changes suggested by Rank Math (alternative to Yoast), until most of the things in the list are green.

 When your blog post is complete, hit publish:

 See?
 It's a lot easier than what people think.